Green Homes Grant Scheme to Close

 Then there's the structure of the scheme which was split into two parts: primary and secondary measures.
 Secondary measures include upgrading single-glazed windows, draught-proofing and fitting efficient doors.
 Unfortunately, these are only available to applicants once they've had work listed as a primary measure completed.
 These include the installation of a renewable heating system or increasing the insulation.
 Both of which, can both require a significant investment, even with a grant.

-What’s the plan to make homes more efficient now?
+Is there a plan to make homes more efficient?

 It's estimated that 19 million homes across the UK are lacking sufficient insulation.
 Poor insulation allows heat to escape which means the boiler is on for longer which, in turn, emits more carbon into the atmosphere.
 If home insulation can be improved then carbon emissions from home heating, which accounts for around 14% of all UK carbon emissions, will be reduced.